 The SCRCOG prepared a report concerning environmental justice, "Environmental Justice Briefing Package, Transportation Planning: 2003-2004 Goals and Outreach", which has been utilized as guidance to address Environmental Justice (EJ) issues.
 This guidance has helped frame transportation decisions which impact EJ areas.
-In addition, a regular outreach from the Region to the New Haven Environmental Justice Network (NHEJN) has been underway to provide dialogue and input from the community.
-SCRCOG staff meets at least annually with the NHEJN to foster communication and input for regional efforts.
+In addition, a regular outreach from the Region to the New Haven Environmental Justice Network (NHEJN) has been underway for many years to provide dialogue and input from the community.
+SCRCOG staff is in contact with the NHEJN to foster communication and input for regional efforts.
 The following areas are important to insuring the transportation planning process addresses EJ issues.